kissgyorgy/my-stars/README.md

 - [signalapp/Signal-Server](https://github.com/signalapp/Signal-Server) - Server supporting the Signal Private Messenger applications on Android, Desktop, and iOS
 - [keycloak/keycloak](https://github.com/keycloak/keycloak) - Open Source Identity and Access Management For Modern Applications and Services
 - [supertokens/supertokens-core](https://github.com/supertokens/supertokens-core) - Open source alternative to Auth0 / Firebase Auth / AWS Cognito
-- [google/data-transfer-project](https://github.com/google/data-transfer-project) - The Data Transfer Project makes it easy for people to transfer their data between online service providers.
+- [dtinit/data-transfer-project](https://github.com/dtinit/data-transfer-project) - The Data Transfer Project makes it easy for platforms to build interoperable user data portability features.
 We are establishing a common framework, including data models and protocols, to enable direct transfer of data both into and out of participating online service providers.
 - [GantMan/jail-monkey](https://github.com/GantMan/jail-monkey) - A React Native library for identifying if a phone is rooted or mocking locations
 - [tchiotludo/akhq](https://github.com/tchiotludo/akhq) - Kafka GUI for Apache Kafka to manage topics, topics data, consumers group, schema registry, connect and more...
 - [Netflix/mantis](https://github.com/Netflix/mantis) - A platform that makes it easy for developers to build realtime, cost-effective, operations-focused applications